AbrarAlzubaidi/learnPHP/notes/string_functions.md

 where:
 - separator: is the boundary string.
 - string: is your input string.
-- limit (optinal): a flag maybe its value (negative OR positive OR zero).
+- limit (optional): a flag maybe its value (negative OR positive OR zero).

     a) If limit is positive, the returned array will contain a maximum of limit elements with the last element containing the rest of string.***except for number 1.***.

     Ex:
     ```
     $full_name  = "your full name";
     $explode_full_name = explode(" ", $full_name, 10);